 - Minnesota Vikings trade: Danielle Hunter

 The Jacksonville Jaguars didn’t have much success on either side of the ball in 2021.
-One way the Jags may try to supply Trevor Lawrence with a winning atmosphere is by spending a big chunk of what’s projected to be over $60 million in cap space.
-Or, they could use some of their draft capital being that they have five picks in the top 100 selections in 2022 to land an established player at a position of need.
+This is why we’ve seen them splurge on various free agents already.
+But they still need to improve a pass rush that tied for the fifth-fewest sacks (32) in 2021.
+Of course, they could use some of their draft capital being that they have four picks in the top 100 selections in 2022 to land an established player at a position of need.

-The trade may seem light on compensation for one of the league’s best pass rushers and it likely is should he actually be offered to the highest bidder.
-At the same time, Hunter has missed 26 games in the past two seasons, the Vikings are more experienced playing with him than without him as of late.
-But I still wouldn’t rush into a deal, he’s a special player when healthy and a contract extension is more likely.
+The trade may seem light on compensation for one of the league’s best pass rushers and it likely is, should he actually be offered to the highest bidder.
+At the same time, Hunter has missed 26 games in the past two seasons, the Vikings are more experienced playing with him than without him as of late and are switching to an entirely new scheme with a 3-4 front.
+But I still wouldn’t rush into a deal, he’s a special player when healthy and a contract extension should be the priority here.